vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

   these up when the appointment time is confirmed (usually six months prior) but should review two weeks prior as there may be changes to the list of affected services.
-Generally, set the maintenance window to start two hours prior to the start and end five hours after the end.
+Generally, set the maintenance window to start four hours prior to the start and end five hours after the end.

 * Overrides for me for services where I rotate with others: I should probably handle these about two weeks prior to the appointment.
-Try for the override to be a full-day override covering at least two hours prior to the start and four hours after the end of the appointment.
+Try for the override to be a full-day override; if a full day isn't possible, try covering at least two hours prior to the start and four hours after the end of the appointment.

 * Work calendar events and Slack reminders: At the two-week-prior mark, I should clear out as much as possible, and then after that be